stillbigjosh/SeDebugPriv/README.md

 This enables SeDebugPrivilege and injects shellcode into a running SYSTEM process.

 Replace the $sc byte array with msfvenom output.
 The script targets winlogon.exe by default which runs as SYSTEM.

+By using RunasCs with --logon-type 2, a new process is spawned under an interactive logon session where SeDebugPrivilege can be genuinely enabled and used.